Royal Air Force in World War II: Command

 The Coastal Command, formed in 1936, was tasked with maritime reconnaissance using land-based aircraft.
 It also included land-based bombers, torpedo bombers and long-range fighters to counter attacks on shipping in the areas of focus.
 The sea area surrounding the United Kingdom was divided into three operational sectors: West and Northwest, North and East, and South and Southeast.
 Orders regarding the tasks and operational division of troops and plans were issued only by the Admiralty, personnel were provided by the RAF and equipment was supplied by the Ministry of Aircraft Production.
 Training Command, formed in 1936, was tasked with the flight training of pilots.
 Operational training was carried out in the Bomber, Fighter and Coastal Commands, with each command having the necessary operational training units.

 The Maintenance Command, formed in 1938, was responsible to all units for supplying and equipping them with aircraft (through the Ministry of Aircraft Production) and with ammunition, gasoline, oil, etc. It was also responsible for repair and maintenance.
 It was also responsible for the repair and recovery of equipment, the storage, packing and shipment of aircraft, engines, etc. used by the operational units, and the transfer of aircraft.
 Founded in 1938, Balloon Command was tasked with the organization, administration, training and supply of the UK's balloon defence system.
-Operational control lay with the commander-in-chief of the UK's air defense, the Air Officer Commanding-in-Chief.
+Operational control lay with the commander-in-chief of the UK's air defence, the Air Officer Commanding-in-Chief.

 Further commands were established during the course of the war.
 In 1940, the Army Co-operation Command, which was assigned to army units within the United Kingdom.
 Until its dissolution in 1943, it was responsible for the organization, testing and training in all forms of cooperation between air and land forces.
 Operational deployment was the responsibility of the commanders of the army units to which the wings of the command were assigned.
 Also in 1940, the Technical Training Command was established for the technical training of RAF personne.